brodycj/cordova-sqlite-legacy/README.md

   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
 - Windows 8.1(+)/Windows Phone 8.1(+) version is in an alpha state with sqlite `3.8.10.2` embedded:
-  - Native build for Windows 10 is still missing
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)
   - You *may* encounter issues with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866). *Old workaround:* you can install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` as described below.